riconaranjo/COMP-2404/README.md

 ## New Library Features

-**Override functions:** used if derived classes override base class functions.
+**Override functions:** used when derived classes override base class functions.

 **Final virtual functions:**
 - if base class function should never be overwritten